ZebMcKayhan/WireguardManager/README.md

 ```sh
 Address = <AnIpv4Address>,<AnIpv6Address>
 ```
-then this peer will give you both IPv4 and IPv6 access (dual-stack) (altough the udp tunnel is only over ipv4)
+then this peer will give you both IPv4 and IPv6 access (dual-stack) (altough the udp tunnel is only over ipv4 **or** ipv6).
+If you only get an ipv4 address then this config file will only provide ipv4 connectivity.

-Wgm has foremost been tested with the tunnel over ipv4 and I dont know if it will work with a tunnel over ipv6.

-prerequisites for this is atleast to have firmware 386.4 since before this the ipv6 NAT table was not enabled in the kernel.

-in the DNS field you could fill in any DNS you like, google ipv6 address, Quad9 ipv6 or you could even choose the ipv6 DNS from your .conf file (since you dont have any ipv6 WAN connection).

-if you have a dual stack WAN (Ipv4+Ipv6) then you should really use a dual-stack VPN. otherwise your ipv4 data will go out VPN and ipv6 will go out WAN, so privacy might be compromized (or data leakage or whatever you wish to call it)
+if you have a dual stack WAN (Ipv4+Ipv6) then you should really use a dual-stack VPN. otherwise your ipv4 data will go out VPN and ipv6 will go out WAN, so privacy might be compromized.

 when you have ipv6 enabled on your router, you could import you dual-stack .conf file (according to section above).
 Verify that both IPs have been imported:
 ```sh